Fingerprinting for Non-Criminal Purposes

 Fieldprint, an approved electronic provider on state contract, has existing contracts with several state agencies and local government entities to provide fingerprinting services.
 Fieldprint’s website is https://www.fieldprintvirginia.com.
 An account may be set up with Fieldprint by emailing firstname.lastname@example.org or calling (888) 472-8918.

 There are some fingerprint services that the Department cannot provide at this time.
-These are fingerprints that are not mandated by the Code of Virginia, and citizens are typically requesting them for personal reasons.
-In these cases, we recommend that the citizen contact the requesting agency for their guidance.
+These are fingerprints that are not mandated by the Code of Virginia, and those requests are made for personal reasons.
+In these cases, we recommend contacting the requesting agency for their guidance.
 These situations include fingerprints for:

 FBI background checks